 Upon reflection, this disruptive technology has had a tremendous impact on how care is now delivered in our institution.
 We branded the mobility program ‘Back to the Bedside’ because that was what we were hoping to achieve and, in many ways, we have.

 Coming into our fourth year of mobility at The Ottawa Hospital, it is remarkable to see how the technology has become the new normal.
 I now see physicians using their tablets to access the information they need as they stand beside a PC.
 The first time I saw this, I asked the physician why he wasn’t using the PC beside him.
 “This is faster,” he said.

 In 2012, for the first time, we had more requests for the removal of PCs from ORs and other clinical environments than we had requests for new PCs.
 What’s been your experience in other hospitals?
 What does this mean for the future?
 And could the era of PC domination be coming to an end?

-Hear Dale speak at length about how The Ottawa Hospital introduced iPads in CIO Talk Radio’s Case Study “A Journey to a Better Patient Care Lifecycle: A Case Study in Mobility.”
+Hear Dale speak at length about how The Ottawa Hospital introduced iPads in CIO Talk Network’s Case Study “A Journey to a Better Patient Care Lifecycle: A Case Study in Mobility.”